-At Cutting Board Werks, our custom cutting boards are made out of two materials: high-density polyethylene, or HDPE, and Richlite.
-But what is HDPE?
-What can it be used for?
-Where does it come from?
+At Cutting Board Werks, our custom cutting boards are made out of high-density polyethylene, or HDPE.
+But what are HDPE cutting boards?
+What can they be used for?
+Where does HDPE come from?
 Why is it used in our cutting boards?
 Let’s find out.

 What is HDPE?